-In Tennessee, there are 803,720 residents who chose to enroll in Medicare.
-Of those enrolled 573,746 elected to choose a Medicare Advantage option to receive their Medicare benefits.
+In Tennessee, 803,720 residents chose to enroll in Medicare.
+Of those enrolled, 573,746 selected a Medicare Advantage option to receive their Medicare benefits.

-We’re going to talk about some basic facts and figures, and Medicare costs for the state.
+We will discuss some basic facts and figures and Medicare costs for the state.
 Then, we’ll touch on some basics of Medicare coverage and supplemental options.

-Next, we’ll give you some resources for Medicare beneficiaries in the state of Tennessee and go over some common questions.
+Next, we’ll give you some resources for Medicare beneficiaries in Tennessee and go over some common questions.
 Finally, we’ll show you how to receive individual help with your Medicare.

 Medicare in Tennessee Facts & Figures

-- Currently, a total of 715,397 beneficiaries have both Medicare Part A and Part B
+- Currently, 715,397 beneficiaries have both Medicare Part A and Part B.

-- A little under 574,000 are enrolled in a Medicare Part C Plan
+- A little under 574,000 enrolled in a Medicare Part C Plan.

 Traditional Medicare consists of Medicare Parts A and B. Medicare Part A is your hospital and inpatient services.
-There is no premium for most beneficiaries of Medicare Part A. You’ll pay a large per occurrence deductible for each hospital admission.
-If you are in the hospital or skilled nursing for an extended period, you’ll have additional costs.
+There is no premium for most beneficiaries of Medicare Part A. You’ll pay a hefty per occurrence deductible for each hospital admission.
+You’ll have additional costs if you’re in the hospital or skilled nursing for an extended period.